galagade/compaign_generator/README.md

 # README #

 ### What is Compaigns Pack ###
-This is online system for compagin generator
+This is online system for compagin generator built in PHP Laravel framework

 PHP version 5.5.9 or newer is recommended.